Snapper Carr: Working for Checkmate

 During the build-up to Infinite Crisis, DC Comics published a limited series titled Identity Crisis.
 Batman is surprised to discover that many supervillains have gained access to the JLA Satellite, the Justice League Watchtower (a base on the moon), and (after the Watchtower's destruction) the new JLA Satellite.
 Worse, many villains have learned the secret identity of a wide range of heroes.
 Zatanna, a sorceress and Justice League member, has (with the consent of nearly all members of the League) been wiping the memories of these villains.
 Batman, who opposed this decision, also had his memories wiped.
-In May 2005, comic book readers learn that Batman has designed and constructed an artificial intelligence and placed it aboard a satellite called Brother MK I, nicknamed "Brother Eye".
+It is revealed that Batman designed and constructed an artificial intelligence and placed it aboard a satellite called Brother MK I, nicknamed "Brother Eye".
 The purpose of Brother Eye is to keep track of superhero activities in case Batman's memories are wiped again.
 The hero-turned-villain Alexander Luthor Jr. gives the satellite sentience (Note: Luthor's involvement was not fully revealed until Infinite Crisis #4 (March 2006).) and Maxwell Lord, leader of the government agency Checkmate, (Note: Maxwell Lord was a corporate executive who became the "manager" of the Justice League in 1987, and transformed it into the Justice League International.
 The Countdown to Infinite Crisis one-shot established that Lord hated superheroes, had done his best to render the Justice League International as ineffective as possible, and was using Checkmate to further his goal of wiping out the world's superheroes.) takes control of it.
 (Note: In the fictional chronology of the world in DC Comics, the Justice Society of America disbands in 1951.
 President Harry S. Truman then forms Task Force X, a group of supervillains (on parole) and superheroes (with questionable moral codes) who act on behalf of the United States government.
 Task Force X (more colloquially known as the Suicide Squad) generally operated internationally.
 A domestic arm, known as Argent, operated domestically.
 In 1986, "The Agency" was formed as a small, quasi-independent unit within Task Force X to deal with terrorist organizations.
 The Agency was reorganized as Checkmate in 1988.
 In 2006, Checkmate was turned over to a fictional version of the United Nations Security Council, and continues to operate under that body's jurisdiction.)
 Lord secretly alters millions of people around the globe with Checkmate technology, turning them into "Observational Metahuman Activity Constructs" (OMACs)—superpowered creatures which will do Lord's bidding.
 Brother Eye frames Wonder Woman for Lord's death (Note: Various DC Comics publications establish that the Dominators' "gene bomb" had caused Lord's latent metagene to also express, giving him mind-control superpowers.
 He took permanent control of Superman, turning him wild with the fear that his loved ones were being constantly threatened.
 When Wonder Woman captured Lord in Wonder Woman #219 and used her Lasso of Truth on him, Lord admitted that the only way to free Superman was to kill Lord himself.
 Wonder Woman did so.
 Brother Eye edited the footage to make it appear as if Wonder Woman killed Lord for no reason whatsoever.) and then unleashes a quarter million OMACs against the world's heroes.
 Brother Eye is eventually defeated, although hundreds of thousands of people still have OMAC technology within their bodies.